pgarner/pgarner.github.io/index.md

 formed the feature acquisition mechanism of [Juicer](https://github.com/idiap/juicer).
 Tracter wraps several other packages, including libssp.

 Software ages; Juicer and ISS were effectively replaced by [Kaldi](http://kaldi-asr.org).
+In my team we tend to use [pytorch](https://pytorch.org/)-based toolkits now.

 # Teaching

-Since May 2019, [Ina Kodrasi](https://www.idiap.ch/~ikodrasi/) and I teach the course "Fundamentals of Statistics for AI" for [UniDistance](https://distanceuniversity.ch/artificial-intelligence/master/programme/).
+Between May 2019 and July 2023, [Ina Kodrasi](https://www.idiap.ch/~ikodrasi/) and I taught the course "Fundamentals of Statistics for AI" for
+[UniDistance](https://distanceuniversity.ch/artificial-intelligence/master/programme/).
 The course was originally designed with
 [David Ginsbourger](http://www.ginsbourger.ch/).
 A while ago now, I held a lecturer position at [EPFL](http://www.epfl.ch/), and